 Galway Bay Hotel is in perfect surroundings for lovers of the sea, right on the water on the Salthill Promenade, looking across the bay to County Clare’s Flaggy Shore.
 This family-friendly establishment ranks in the top five Galway hotels on TripAdvisor, with past guests frequently applauding both its location and the high-quality service.
 It’s a great place to stay with kids, as not only are there plenty of activities in the vicinity, but the hotel also has its own kids’ club, and will happily arrange a babysitter for parents needing a break.

-Galway’s lavish five-star g hotel was designed by none other than superstar milliner Philip Treacy, a native of the west coast county.
+Galway’s lavish five-star g Hotel was designed by none other than superstar milliner Philip Treacy, a native of the west coast county.
 His concept was based around the sea, and unique maritime touches abound throughout, such as a tank of Connemara-bred seahorses in the lobby and shell-shaped handles on each bedroom door.
-The two-floor destination spa here comes highly recommended, as does the hotel’s Restaurant gigi’s dining space, which holds two AA rosettes and was awarded Best Hotel Restaurant in Galway at the 2016 Irish Restaurant Awards.
+The two-floor destination spa here comes highly recommended, as does the hotel restaurant gigi’s, which holds two AA rosettes.

-Located just outside the city on the shores of Lough Corrib, Glenlo Abbey consists of a 138-acre private estate, complete with a five-bay 18th-century manor house, walled gardens and a nine-hole golf course.
-The former seat of the Anglo-Norman French family, this is definitely the place to come if you’re looking for old-world ambience and almost regal levels of comfort – even the smallest rooms are spacious with eye-catching views, some looking towards the lake, some towards the attached abbey.
+Located just outside the city on the shores of Lough Corrib, Glenlo Abbey consists of a 138-acre (56ha) private estate, complete with a five-bay 18th-century manor house, walled gardens and a nine-hole golf course.
+The former seat of an Anglo-Norman French family, this is definitely the place to come if you’re looking for old-world ambience and almost regal levels of comfort – even the smallest rooms are spacious, with eye-catching views, some looking towards the lake and others towards the attached abbey.